Romans 1: Apostasy of the Gospel “General Revelation”

 Let’s take that idea into our relationship with the Gospel.
 Has it come to us, or are we still looking for the good news?
 Do we have a general revelation of the Gospel as well?

 Natural or general revelation is that knowledge of God taken by reason directly from the visible creation and is accessible to all men.
 That distinguished from “special revelation,” which is God entering space/time to deliver a message in action and/or language to man.
 A special act of God in reaching man to bring him up to illumination of his existence and nature.
-The glory of the moon, stars, and teeming life forms on the earth should also suggest a creator.
-But the Word of God does not suggest but explicitly reveals, designed to give transformative and life-giving insight into mysteries of His will that are otherwise impossible.
+The glory of the moon, stars, and life forms on the earth should also suggest a creator, but the Word of God does not suggest but explicitly reveals, designed to give transformative and life-giving insight into mysteries of His will that are otherwise impossible.

 Special revelation is that standard set for the judgment souls.
 It won’t matter if you never heard it, and this should be, ironically, the scary thing about it.
 It represents a benchmark of spiritual morality.
 If you never heard it, your judgment is favorable if you regard and morally handle the spiritual truth claims known in the same manner that you would have handled special revelation.
-In the absence of special revelation, you are judged by general revelation.
-If even it does not move you, or you don’t care about what it means, or you care only to the extent that your biases win, its a problem.
-But ff you put it equal to or superior to the special revelation standard after it comes, you’re done.
-It’s the same as saying, “your regard or disregard for a small truth judges you by the appearance of a “Special One.”
+In the absence of special revelation, you are judged by your willingness to assent to purely self-manufactured truth and that which is outside of you.
+But if you put the products of self-absorption as a priority equal to or superior to what should be that which transcends the physical world and mind, your done.
+If you resist it, and become “strangers and pilgrims on the earth” (Heb 11:13) you are displaying a seeking after truth that is not from it, displaying an attitude that is receptive to special revelation should it come.

-The “Special One” is Jesus of Nazareth, the Messiah.
-But not his person, which is the representation of Truth.
-The Special One is the whole biblical phenomena of a God condescending to care for man by giving to the world the positive Truth of Himself, embodied, manifested, and brought to the heart by this his special Person.
+The special Truth is Jesus of Nazareth, the Messiah, but, again, not only his person.
+His special person is the incarnate, temporary representation of this special Truth.
+The Special Truth is the whole biblical phenomena of a God condescending to care for man by giving to the world the positive Truth of Himself: miraculous, embodied, manifested, and brought to the heart by this the appearance and works of this special Person.

-Since that which is greater, the Divine knowledge, is now open to the world and available to be known and handled, we’re are not supposed to act as we did before the Cross.
+Since that which is greater, the Divine knowledge, is now, after the Cross, is open to the world and available to be known and handled, we’re are not supposed to act as we did before the Cross.
 Were not supposed to be hamstrung in our contact with Transcendence through our willful or practical dealing only with desire, imagination, preference, conclusions, statements, creeds, theory and speculation, brainpower, and emotional energy in an attempt to transmit ultimate Truth.
 These are, like the trees and the planets, possibly suggestive but not positively, conclusively demonstrative of contact with God, and if we take the truth from there, especially now, as I said, we’re done.

 God’s existence and nature have been revealed and vindicated as true.
 There is no going back in history, and neither is there anything else for a moral man to choose.